Vevesta/VevestaX/README.md

 V.end()
 # or, you can also use : V.endModelling()
 ```

+## How to track all variables in the code while writing less code
+You can absolutely eliminate using V.start() and V.end() function calls.
+All the primitive data type variables are written to the excel file by default.
+Note: while on colab or kaggle, V.start() and V.end() feature hasn't been rolled out.
+Instead all the variables used in the code are tracked by default.

 ## How to dump the features and modelling variables in an given excel file
 ![image](https://user-images.githubusercontent.com/81908188/140653881-1698d7ba-1c0f-4879-8a96-a90123108165.png)
 Code snippet: